Best Sleeping Pads for Backpacking of 2025

 Most Comfortable Sleeping Pad: Nemo Tensor All Season Insulated Sleeping Pad

-Nemo Tensor all season sleeping pad
+Nemo Tensor all season insulated sleeping pad

 R-Value: 5.4